 8. Professional Experience (Teaching, Lectures, …)

-This category should be edited to your CV’s specific purpose.
+This category should be edited depending on your CV’s specific purpose.
 What’s your goal?
 What’s important to include here?
 Apply the reverse chronological order and include all relevant information.
-Starting with indicating the period in year(s), the type of experience and the context/institution.
+Starting with indicating the duration, the type of experience and the context/institution.
 If applicable, end with relevant details in a very short description.

 With these tips and tricks you can finally write your professional artist CV and get it out there with confidence!